-Once accepted, a minimum grade of C must be earned in each required course in the major or the course must be repeated.
+All ESS students must earn a grade of C or better in each required course or it must be repeated.
 A course may be repeated only once.
-Failure to achieve a grade of at least a C on the second attempt may result in dismissal from the program.
-ESS students from all three tracks can receive a grade of a C or lower in required courses in no more than a total three courses while matriculated into the ESS academic program.
-Grades of C or lower in 3 or more required courses may result in dismissal from the program.
+Failure to achieve a grade of at least a C on the second attempt will result in dismissal from the program.
+ESS students from all three tracks can receive a grade of a C or lower in required courses no more than three times while matriculated in the ESS program.
+Grades of C or lower in 3 or more courses will result in dismissal from the ESS program.
+Furthermore, ESS students who are not in good academic standing for any consecutive or nonconsecutive two semesters will be dismissed from the ESS program.
+Students who are not in good academic standing will be placed on department academic probation and will be limited to 12 credit hours per semester while on probation.